 A thought for Aristotle is identical with its content.
 It just is a discursively articulable meaning, not a psychological event.
 What we care about in thought is shareable reasoning.
 Moreover, this shareable reasoning has a fundamentally ethical character.

 Thought in this sense is essentially self-standing, and unlike the mental-act sense not dependent in the determination of its meaning on a “thinker” (who optionally instantiates it, and if so is responsible for the occurrence of a related event).
 This gives a nice double meaning to the autonomy of reason.
 (What such thoughts do depend on is other such thoughts with which they are inferentially connected.)

 The primary locus of Aristotelian intellect is directly in shareable thoughts of this sort and their interconnection, rather than in a sentience that “has” them.
 Hegel adopts all of this.

 Concepts in a unity of apperception are forms to be approached discursively, not mental representations or intentional acts.
 They are more like custom rules for material inference.
-The redoubling implied in apperception hints at the recursive structure of inferential articulation.
-The Absolute, or “the” Concept, just nominalizes such an inferential coherence of concepts.
+The redoubling implied in apperception, like that of the Aristotelian “said of” relation, hints at the recursive structure of inferential articulation.
+The Hegelian Absolute, or “the” Concept, just nominalizes such an inferential coherence of concepts.

 Consistent with this general approach, I consider the direct locus of the subject-function to be in things like Brandomian commitments and Kantian syntheses.
 The subject-function is also indirectly attributable to “self-conscious individuals” by metonymy or inheritance, and to empirical persons by a further metonymy or inheritance.
-(See also Subject; Substance; Aristotelian Dialectic; Brandom and Kant; Rational/Talking Animal.)
+(See also Subject; Substance; Aristotelian Dialectic; Brandom and Kant; Rational/Talking Animal; Second Nature.)